-Traffic: Multiple-car crash on Auckland's Southern Motorway
+Traffic: Two people in hospital after crash in Ōrākei, while Southern Motorway crash causes delays in Auckland

 The crash was cleared from all lanes about 6.45am.

-However, members of the public were told to expect delays citybound from Te Irirangi Drive to Princes St as emergency services remain at the scene.
+However, commuters were told to expect delays citybound from Te Irirangi Drive to Princes St as emergency services remain at the scene.